 Tax policy news

-The Bill contains measures announced in today’s Budget, including Investment Boost, KiwiSaver changes and changes to Working for Families.
-For details on these see:
+The Taxation (Budget Measures) Bill (No 2) was passed today in the House.
+The Bill contains measures announced in the Government's 2025 Budget, including Investment Boost, KiwiSaver changes and changes to Working for Families.

 Information releases